Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: Model

 We first consider two mechanisms at the center of the debate between envyfreeness and efficiency.
 The first one is the student-proposing DA, first proposed by \cite{gale1962college}.
-The mechanism is strategyproof, i.e., it is a weakly dominant strategy for students to submit their true preferences, and it always produces an envyfree allocation based on the submitted preferences and priorities.
-The allocation it produces Pareto-dominates all other envyfree allocations \citep{gale1962college, balinski1999tale}.
+The mechanism is strategyproof and always produces an envyfree allocation based on the submitted preferences and priorities.
+The allocation it produces Pareto dominates all other envyfree allocations \citep{gale1962college, balinski1999tale}.
 The second algorithm, TTC, was first described in \cite{shapley1974cores} and adapted to the school choice problem by \cite{abdulkadirouglu2003school}.
 The mechanism is strategyproof and always produces an efficient allocation based on submitted preferences.
-However, it may violate priorities.
+However, it may violate priorities and thus does not guarantee an envyfree allocation.

-The student-proposing DA and TTC serve as natural benchmarks to measure the tension between envyfreeness and efficiency: student-proposing DA maximizes efficiency among algorithms that produce envyfree allocations and TTC performs well (and under some circumstances best) on envyfreeness, within the class of efficient and strategyproof mechanisms \citep{abdulkadirouglu2020efficiency, dougan2022robust}.\footnote{Specifically, TTC minimizes envy within the class of efficient and strategyproof mechanisms when all schools have unit capacity.
-This is no longer true with capacities larger than one. \cite{morrill2015two} and \cite{hakimov2018equitable} have proposed variants of \cite{abdulkadirouglu2003school}'s TTC version for multiple units that reduce envy.
+The student-proposing DA and TTC serve as natural benchmarks to measure the tension between envyfreeness and efficiency: the student-proposing DA maximizes efficiency among algorithms that produce envyfree allocations and TTC performs well (and under some circumstances best) on envyfreeness.
+Specifically, \cite{abdulkadirouglu2020efficiency} and \cite{dougan2022robust} have shown that TTC minimizes envy within the class of efficient and strategyproof mechanisms when all schools have unit capacity.
+When schools have capacities larger than one, \cite{dur2022characterization} show that TTC is the only efficient and strategyproof mechanism among the class of mechanisms that satisfy a slightly weaker version of envyfreeness.\footnote{\cite{morrill2015two} and \cite{hakimov2018equitable} have proposed variants of \cite{abdulkadirouglu2003school}'s TTC version for multiple units that reduce envy.
 Because none of these variants would change our results, we work with the better known \cite{abdulkadirouglu2003school}'s variant.}

-Additionally, two common mechanisms used in practice are the school-proposing DA and the Immediate Acceptance algorithm.
+Additionally, two common mechanisms used in practice are the school-proposing DA and the Immediate Acceptance (IA) algorithm.
 Unlike its student-proposing counterpart, the school-proposing DA offers seats to students in order of school priorities.
 It always produces an envyfree allocation but is neither efficient nor strategyproof: in the Nash equilibrium of the school-proposing DA, students may be tempted to misreport their preferences to get a better (still envyfree) allocation \citep{roth1982economics}.

 Like student-proposing DA, the IA mechanism starts with students' preferences but it allocates seats first to first choices (possibly using school priorities if demand is higher than the number of seats), before considering second choices.
 The IA mechanism is efficient based on submitted preferences but it is not strategyproof: some students may have incentives to submit preferences different from their true preferences in order to get a preferred assignment. \cite{ergin2006games} show that the set of Nash equilibrium outcomes is equal to the set of feasible envyfree allocations.